 Child-friendly: Yes

-Pet-friendly: The Table Mountain National Park is regulated by South Africa National Parks (SANParks), which requires all dog-walkers have a Level 1 My Activity Permit.
-You can walk your dog but, don’t forget to get the permit or else you might get fined.
+Pet-friendly: The Table Mountain National Park is regulated by South Africa National Parks (SANParks), which requires all dog-walkers to have a Level 1 My Activity Permit.
+You can walk your dog, but don’t forget to get the permit, or else you might get fined.

 https://www.sanparks.org/parks/table_mountain/tourism/access-cards-permits.php